Mechanism of autism: Abnormal redox metabolism

-Interestingly, recent DBPC studies have shown that N-acetyl-1-cysteine, a glutathione precursor supplement, is effective in improving the symptoms and behaviors associated with ASD.
+Interestingly, recent DBPC studies have shown that N-acetyl-1-cysteine, a glutathione precursor supplement, is effective in improving the symptoms and behaviours associated with ASD.
 However, glutathione was not measured in these studies.

 Small, medium and large DPBC trials and open small and medium-sized clinical trials demonstrate that new treatments for children with ASD for oxidative stress are associated with improvements in baseline symptoms of ASD, sleep, gastrointestinal symptoms, hyperactivity, seizures and parental impression, sensory and motor symptoms.
 These new treatments include N-acetyl-l-cysteine, methylcobalamin with and without oral folinic acid, vitamin C, and a vitamin and mineral supplement that includes antioxidants, enzyme Q10, and B vitamins.

-Several other treatments that have antioxidant properties, including carnosine, have also been reported to significantly improve ASD behaviors, suggesting that treatment of oxidative stress could be beneficial for children with ASD.
+Several other treatments that have antioxidant properties, including carnosine, have also been reported to significantly improve ASD behaviours, suggesting that treatment of oxidative stress could be beneficial for children with ASD.
 Many antioxidants can also help improve mitochondrial function, suggesting that clinical improvements with antioxidants could occur through a reduction in oxidative stress and an improvement in mitochondrial function.

 Some of these treatments can have frequent serious side effects such as bronchospasm.

 Neuropsychology

-Two major types of cognitive theories have been proposed to explain links between autistic brains and behavior.
+Two major types of cognitive theories have been proposed to explain links between autistic brains and behaviour.

 Social cognition theories

 Social cognition theories focuses on deficits in social cognition.
 Simon Baron-Cohen's empathizing–systemizing theory postulates that autistic individuals can systemize, by developing internal rules of operation to handle events inside the brain, but are less effective at empathizing, by handling events generated by other agents.
 An extension, the extreme male brain theory, hypothesizes that autism is an extreme case of the male brain, defined psychometrically as individuals where systemizing is better than empathizing.
-These theories are somewhat related to Baron-Cohen's earlier theory of mind approach, which hypothesizes that autistic behavior arises from an inability to ascribe mental states to oneself and others.
+These theories are somewhat related to Baron-Cohen's earlier theory of mind approach, which hypothesizes that autistic behaviour arises from an inability to ascribe mental states to oneself and others.
 The theory of mind hypothesis is supported by the atypical responses of children with autism to the Sally–Anne test for reasoning about others' motivations, and the mirror neuron system theory of autism described in Pathophysiology maps well to the hypothesis.
 However, most studies have found no evidence of impairment in autistic individuals' ability to understand other people's basic intentions or goals; instead, data suggests that impairments are found in understanding more complex social emotions or in considering others' viewpoints.